antoinedurr/ScratchXML/README.md

 ### Limitations
 - As of December 2025, only Timeline and Group exports are handled.
 These can be with or without selected shots.
 - Most attributes need to be modified using dictionary updates, e.g. shot['MOS'] = "N", not shot.MOS = "N".
 - Scratch XML doesn't contain the _entire_ project.
-For example, only base grades are included, layers are not
+For example, only base grades are included, grading layers are not
-- when reading XML back in, Scratch won't rearrange shots -- it's really only designed to modify shots in place
-  - the solution to the above is to manually import the output XML into Scratch.
+- when reading XML back in, Scratch won't automatically rearrange shots -- it's really only designed to modify shots in place.
+The solution to this is to manually import the output XML into Scratch and delete the old construct(s).